alainkaegi/pythonorama/data_structures/queues.md

 ## Questions
 1. :star: What is the difference between a stack and a queue?
+1. :star: What does the acronym FIFO stand for?
 1. :star::star: Here is queue `q`:

     `5` `2` `7`